 As a blogger, it is important to focus on your goals.
 Your goals for the month, your goals for the year and so on.
 They needn’t be big goals.
 Just an idea or a vision of what you expect from yourself in the future.
 This not only motivates you to try and work toward them, but also helps you succeed.

 When you reach your goal, remember to put a little tick next to it so you feel a strong and refreshing feeling of accomplishment.

-In fact, my goal is to have 100 Printables in my Etsy Shop by the end of this year.
+In fact, my goal is to start writing eBooks by the end of this year.

 Being a home-maker, dog-mommy, illustrator and blogger means finishing a list of never-ending tasks.
 Forgetting even one of them could result in total chaos.
 Therefore, it’s a good practice to keep your daily list in hand so you don’t waste any time trying to remember what you need to complete for the day.